 What is Open Banking?

+Open banking is a new UK legislation that comes into effect on 14th September 2019.
 It's the practice of sharing financial information electronically, securely, and only when customers give their permission.
 Open banking offers enhanced speed, security and smart solutions to banking customers.

 What will Open Banking mean to me?